-Born in Hull, England, André Surridge is a poet and playwright who lives in Hamilton.
+Born in Hull, England, André Surridge was a poet and playwright who lived in Hamilton.

 riding a spider’s thread

 leaf tip to leaf tip

 the dog chews

 the frosted shadow